tekoh/nypsi/index.md

-# nypsi documentation
+# nypsi

+## getting started

-## invite to your server
+### invite to your server

 <a href="https://nypsi.xyz/invite" target="_blank">click here</a> to get started by inviting
 **nypsi** to your server

+### setting up custom prefixes

+nypsi supports the use of both slash commands and prefix commands, although less functionality is available through slash commands

+if you want to completely disable prefix commands, you can with /settings server slash-only

+however for custom prefixes, you can set up multiple prefixes in your server. use the `$prefix` command to add/remove prefixes

 ## FAQ

-### my server does not qualify for the pings command

-this means that the server owner isn't an active nypsi user, to fix this, have the owner run some commands, if this isn't possible, send the owner some nypsi money with `/pay`.

-if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)

 ### when will karmashop be open